-- Continued basic needs supports - primary strategy is providing basic needs support targeted to those who haven’t (or won’t ever) receive the federal stimulus financial supports.
+- Preventing people from slipping into poverty - primary strategy is focused on stabilizing ALICE (Asset Limited, Income Constrained, Employed) households by helping to keep people in their homes.
+Continued basic needs supports - primary strategy is providing basic needs support targeted to those who haven’t (or won’t ever) receive the federal stimulus financial supports.

 - Increase mental health and substance abuse services - primary strategy is scaling up existing mental health and substance abuse providers to be able to serve more people and reach different audiences.

 - $197,000 has been awarded to 10 organizations

 - Arbor Circle; Beacon of Hope; Boys and Girls Club of Greater Holland; Children’s Advocacy Center; City on a Hill Ministries Health Clinic; Holland Free Health Clinic; Maple Avenue Ministries; Mosaic Counseling; Resthaven; Ottagon Addictions Recovery (OAR)

 - Mitigating the education opportunity gap - primary strategy is focused on mitigating the educational opportunity gap that risks growing more severe for children who were already struggling.